 1. Alum Cave Trail to Mount LeConte

 Alum Cave Trail is roughly an 11-mile out-and-back hike with an elevation gain of 3,008 feet.
 Hike this trail anywhere between March and November.
 This hike won’t be a cakewalk, but it will definitely get your heart pumping.
 This trail is considered difficult, but it’s also one of the most popular hikes in the area.
 If you’re feeling ambitious, give it a try.
 You can always hike part of the way and turn back when your legs have had it.
-It also features a beautiful waterfall.
+It also just one of the Smoky Mountain hikes that features a beautiful waterfall.

 2. Chimney Tops Trail